unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `path` (required)

-The use case is to be able to import a standard set of vkeyMaps, transforms, and similar from the CLDR repository.  `<import>` is not recommended as a way for keyboard authors to split up their keyboard into multiple files, as the intent is for each single XML file to contain all that is needed for a keyboard layout.
+The use case is to be able to import a standard set of vkeys, transforms, and similar from the CLDR repository.  `<import>` is not recommended as a way for keyboard authors to split up their keyboard into multiple files, as the intent is for each single XML file to contain all that is needed for a keyboard layout.